-Generosity, love of place, and local commitment: this is a recipe that can save America’s small towns, revitalize its places.
+Generosity, love of place, and local commitment: this is a recipe that can save America’s small towns and revitalize its places.

 Where the Neon Lights Are Pretty

 “How can you lose?” sang Petula Clark, about this welcoming place, beckoning to all, offering community and camaraderie.
 It had a pulse and vibrancy, with movie shows and even some “little places to go to.”
 The lights, she crooned, were “so much brighter there,” affording the lonely opportunity and enjoyment and escape.
 It was even therapeutic: You could “forget all your troubles, forget all your cares.”

 All it took was a walk, a short drive, to Downtown.

 As a young girl, Karen Buchwald Wright surely heard the massively popular hit that topped the charts and echoed through the years.

 Little did she know it might be the anthem for her passion.

 You May Find Somebody Kind